J-Vaughan/clog/README.md

 This program is licensed under the GNU General Public License, version 3.
 The full terms can be found in [LICENSE](LICENSE).

-## Style

-This program follows the [NASA C Style Guide](doc/nasa-c-style.pdf) as closely as possible, and you are highly encouraged to follow suite.
-Every contribution must follow the format of this guide.
-Thank you.